MacOS version history: Mac OS X 10.5 Leopard

-Version 10.6: "Snow Leopard"
+Mac OS X 10.6 Snow Leopard

 Mac OS X Snow Leopard was released on August 28, 2009, the last version to be available on disc.
 Rather than delivering big changes to the appearance and end user functionality like the previous releases of Mac OS X, the development of Snow Leopard was deliberately focused on "under the hood" changes, increasing the performance, efficiency, and stability of the operating system.
-For most users, the most noticeable changes are these: the disk space that the operating system frees up after a clean installation compared to Mac OS X 10.5 Leopard, a more responsive Finder rewritten in Cocoa, faster Time Machine backups, more reliable and user friendly disk ejects, a more powerful version of the Preview application, as well as a faster Safari web browser.
+For most users, the most noticeable changes were a difference in the disk space that the operating system frees up after a clean installation when compared to Mac OS X 10.5 Leopard, a more responsive Finder rewritten in Cocoa, faster Time Machine backups, more reliable and user friendly disk ejects, a more powerful version of the Preview application, and a faster Safari web browser.

-An update introduced support for the Mac App Store, Apple's digital distribution platform for macOS applications and subsequent macOS upgrades.
-Snow Leopard only supports machines with Intel CPUs, requires at least 1 GB of RAM, and drops default support for applications built for the PowerPC architecture (Rosetta can be installed as an additional component to retain support for PowerPC-only applications).
+An update also introduced support for the Mac App Store, Apple's digital distribution platform for macOS applications and subsequent macOS upgrades.
+Snow Leopard only supports Macs with Intel CPUs, requires at least 1 GB of RAM, and drops default support for applications built for the PowerPC architecture.
+However, Rosetta can be installed as an additional component to retain support for PowerPC-only applications.
+It is the final version to support 32-bit Intel Macs.

-Version 10.7: "Lion"
+Mac OS X 10.7 Lion

 Mac OS X Lion (also known as OS X Lion) was released on July 20, 2011.
 It brought developments made in Apple's iOS, such as an easily navigable display of installed applications (Launchpad) and (a greater use of) multi-touch gestures, to the Mac.
 This release removed Rosetta, making it incapable of running PowerPC applications.
-It dropped support for 32-bit Intel processors and requires 2GB of memory.
-Changes made to the GUI (Graphical User Interface) include the Launchpad (similar to the home screen of iOS and iPadOS devices), auto-hiding scrollbars that only appear when they are being used, and Mission Control, which unifies Exposé, Spaces, Dashboard, and full-screen applications within a single interface.
+It requires 2 GB of memory.
+Changes made to the graphical user interface (GUI) include the Launchpad (similar to the home screen of iOS and iPadOS devices), auto-hiding scrollbars that only appear when they are being used, and Mission Control, which unifies Exposé, Spaces, Dashboard, and full-screen applications within a single interface.

 Apple also made changes to applications: they resume in the same state as they were before they were closed (similar to iOS).
 Documents auto-save by default.